Patrick A. Grant

-An important aspect of a number of related HAT complexes has been the identification of an evolutionarily conserved component which has been directly linked to factors associated with certain cancers.
-This discovery provides a new avenue of investigation into how certain cancers may arise.
-Therefore, a clear understanding of how HAT complexes function is vital in order to understand their role in gene activation in health and disease.
+An important aspect of a number of related histone-modifying complexes has been the identification of an evolutionarily conserved components which have been directly linked to factors associated with certain cancers or neurodegenerative disease.
+This includes the Ataxin-7 protein within the SAGA complex, which undergoes polyglutamine expansion in the debilitating neurodegenerative disease Spinocerebellar Ataxia type 7.
+This discovery provides a new avenue of investigation into how certain disorders may arise.
+Therefore, a clear understanding of how histone-modifying complexes function is vital in order to understand their role in gene activation in health and disease.

 - Baker S, Grant P. The SAGA continues: expanding the cellular role of a transcriptional co-activator complex.
 Oncogene.
 2007;26(37): 5329-40.
 PMID: 17694076 | PMCID: PMC2746020

 - Daniel J, Grant P. Multi-tasking on chromatin with the SAGA coactivator complexes.
 Mutation research.
 2007;618(1): 135-48.
 PMID: 17337012 | PMCID: PMC1892243